vienna-rb/Quick-Start-Rails-and-Ruby/doc/add-attributes-to-todos.md

 end
 ```

-So, what does this do? when you run the migration it will run the `change` method and add two fields to the table where we store our todos.
-We also defined what they are the one is a string and the other is a datetime, this helps rails to know how to handle them.
-You'll see the magic later on.
+So, what does this do?
+When you run the migration it will run the `change` method and add two fields to the table where we store our todos.
+We also defined what they are; the one is a string and the other is a datetime, this helps Rails to figure out how to process them.

-To make it all happen run:
+Run the following command to make the database aware of the changes we made (<span style="display:inline-block;float:right;margin-top:-3.5em;margin-right:.5em;position:relative;">:whale:</span>):

 ```
 rake db:migrate
 ```
-<span style="display:inline-block;float:right;margin-top:-3.5em;margin-right:.5em;position:relative;">:whale:</span>

 💾 [Add Todo Fields](https://github.com/bastilian/todo-application/commit/cca3ec307c80796080dc574a2bcfd0766bd9e8b1)